smarinov/real_estate_crawler/README.md

-# Real Estate Crawler via Scrapy
+# Real Estate Crawler with Scrapy
 Real estate crawler for https://www.alo.bg

 ## How it works?